kyma-project/website/content/blog-posts/2020-11-19-release-notes-1.17/index.md

 Additionally, you can edit those limits using a handy YAML editor that slides out as a drawer:

 ![Namespace overview YAML editor](./yaml-editor.png)

+## Known issues

+Two known issues exist in this release as a result of the upgrade to Istion 1.7.4.

+### Prometheus-Istio crashes

+With the switch to Istio telemetry v2 (required for Istio 1.7), an important feature about metric retention is still missing in the Istio-proxy.
+Due to that, under heavy service topology changes, there might be proxy instances such as ORY Oathkeeper that keep orphaned metrics scraped by the prometheus-istio instance.
+That can cause an OOM crash.
+See [issue 9867](https://github.com/kyma-project/kyma/issues/9867) to learn more.

+### Kiali Graph and App Metrics missing

+In order to mitigate the Prometheus-Istio crashes problem, labels for Istio metrics were reduced to a bare minimum.
+With that, Kiali is no longer showing the full graph.
+See [issue 9886](https://github.com/kyma-project/kyma/issues/9886) for information on how to enable all labels on the Istio metrics in order to see the graph again.